equinor/fmu-ensemble/README.rst

 FMU Ensemble is a Python module for handling simulation ensembles originating from an FMU (Fast Model Update) workflow.

+For documentation, see the
+`github pages for this repository <https://equinor.github.io/fmu-ensemble/>`_.

 Ensembles consist of realizations.
 Realizations consist of (input and) output from their associated *jobs* stored in text or binary files.
 Selected file formats (text and binary) are supported.